What Is Print Proofing?

 You want the perfect printed product for your customers.
 One small error or oversight can ruin the impact your piece is meant to have.
 That’s where print proofing comes in.
 At Dollco, we make sure that your print jobs come out exactly how they were meant to be.
 Our print proofing process will never let you down.
 But what is print proofing exactly?

-In the printing industry, a proof is a print that will look exactly like the real thing once the printing process is complete.
-Before you print a thousand copies of something, you want to make sure that those thousand copies are going to look perfect.
-Proofs allow us to make changes to your print job and see how those changes will look once your job comes off the presses.
+In the printing industry, a proof is a test print intended to resemble the ideal finished product once the printing process is complete.
+Before you print a thousand copies of something, you want to make sure every piece is going to look perfect.
+Proofs allow us to make changes to your print job and confirm how those changes will manifest and how your work will appear once your job comes off the press.

-Proofs use the exact same paper as the final job will.
-We also calibrate the printer to match the settings on the real press.
-The end results should be a sample that is indistinguishable from the final product.
-Although the proofing process may seem tedious or unnecessary, in fact, it is one of the most important parts of any printing job.
-It forms the core of what we call “pre-press.”
+Proofs use the same paper as the final job.
+The printer is adjusted to mirror the settings on the main press.
+The sample produced should be indistinguishable from the final product.
+Although the proofing process may seem tedious or unnecessary, it’s one of the most important parts of any printing job.
+It forms the core of what we call pre-press.

 There are several reasons for proofing.
 Not only does it save time and money in the long run, but it also helps our clients to produce better products.
 Proofs make creativity come to life.